Earth Notes: On the MachMetrics Site Speed Monitoring Tools: ReviewUpdated 2023-11-22 09:08 GMT.

-One of the nicer charts (though I wish that it wasn't suggesting an upward drift) is that of various metrics (for www and for m-dot) from TTFB to "page complete", over time.
+One of the nicer charts (though I wish that it was not suggesting an upward drift) is that of various metrics (for www and for m-dot) from TTFB to "page complete", over time.
 Lots of tools show them; this view is especially easy to absorb!

 Various graphs and tables and summaries are shown; useful stuff, no fluff.
 Someone has thought hard about this.
 Well done.

 MachMetrics' sends simple, brief and to-the-point emails with the important bits in text.
 (And only a very little light marketing/sales messaging stirred in, be still my GDPR beating heart...)

 There are embedded images, but I never see them since I have all such remote content in emails blocked to prevent tracking.
 (Having manually checked them for the most recent email, they look useful.)

 Your 2 urls combined earn a GRADE A+.
 Their average speed of 0.49 s is in the 99th percentile of the 584 urls being tested.
 You are trending THE SAME compared to the previous week (0.45 s to 0.45 s).

 Your 2 urls combined earn a GRADE A+.
 Their average speed of 0.56 s (last 30 days) is in the 100th percentile of all urls being tested.
 You are trending THE SAME compared to the previous week's average (0.55 s last week to 0.58 s this week).

 I was provoked to start writing this piece because of a curious feature in one of the metrics reported, for both www and m-dot sites.
 The TTFB (Time To First Byte) is shown as rising from about July 2018.
 But why?